awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.rollingupdates.md

 When you enable rolling updates, set the `MaxBatchSize` and `MinInstancesInService` options to configure the size of each batch\.
 For time\-based and health\-based rolling updates, you can also configure a `PauseTime` and `Timeout`, respectively\.

-For example, to launch up to five instances at a time, while maintaining at least two instances in service, and wait five minutes and 30 seconds between batches, specify the following options and values:
+For example, to launch up to five instances at a time, while maintaining at least two instances in service, and wait five minutes and 30 seconds between batches, specify the following options and values\.

 **Example \.ebextensions/timebased\.config**